What Is a Pandemic?

-The Next Pandemic continued...
+The Next Pandemic

-longer be a bird virus.
+"If it adapts to a strain that's contagious among humans it will no longer be a bird virus.
 It will become a human influenza virus," Epstein tells WebMD.

 Then, if this hypothetical strain is able to pass easily between people, it may become a pandemic flu.

 "It's impossible to predict whether this virus will mutate enough to be easily passable from human to human," Pearson tells WebMD.

 Another flu pandemic is almost a certainty.
 But an entirely different virus may cause the next pandemic.
 It will not necessarily develop from H5N1.

 The Flu's History

 The three pandemics of the 20th century were caused by what are known as "type A" flu viruses.
 It's possible that a type A virus that's in circulation among humans today may change into a new strain that's very contagious.
 Then we might have a pandemic.

 The CDC keeps track of the influenza strains that circulate widely in the U.S. each year.
 In the 2004-2005 flu season, the dominant strains were influenza type A (H3N2) and influenza type B viruses.
 A version of the virus responsible for the 1918 pandemic, type A (H1N1), also circulated.